OscarB0scar/IT10-ML-Portfolio/Linear-Regression_Fish/README.md

 ## Description

 In this algorithm we are using the fish market dataset from [kaggle](https://www.kaggle.com/datasets/aungpyaeap/fish-market).
-The dataset contains data from 50 * 3 instances, 1 for each class of flower.
+The dataset contains regarding 7 common market fish.
 Attributes include Species, Weight, Length1, Length2, Length3, Height and Width.

 ## Getting Started
 ### Executing program